Hole in the Ground

-The site is located in Central Oregon about 7 miles away from Fort Rock.
-The hole is roughly 300 feet in depths and a mile in width.
-The crater is practically a clear area with occasional trees here and there.
+The site is located in Central Oregon, about 7 miles from Fort Rock.
+The crater is roughly 300 feet deep and about a mile wide.
+It is mostly an open basin with occasional trees scattered throughout.

 Hole-In-The-Ground | Facts